yurizz-crypto/plant_tracker_app/README.md

 # Plant Sample Tracker

-A simple mobile application built with Flutter for researchers to log, track, and manage plant sample data.
+A simple desktop application built with Flutter for researchers to log, track, and manage plant sample data.
 The app connects to a Supabase backend, which provides a PostgreSQL database and an auto-generated API.

 ## 🚀 Core Features